Sinha's spectral sequence for long knots in codimension one and non-formality of the little 2-disks operad

-We denote right hand side of this equation by $w$.
+for any $k,l$.
+We denote the right hand side of this equation by $w$.
 For simplicity, we move the fiber of $\nu$ over $\pi_P(\mu(\tilde x))$ by the parallel transport which sends its center to $0$.
-By this move, $\mu(\tilde x)$ is sent to to
+By this move, $\mu(\tilde x)$ is sent to